 - Game Recruiter careers

-More interviews will be added to this list as they’re published.
-Check back every week to read the latest article.
+More interviews will be added to this list as they’re published, so check back often to read the latest interviews.

 Find game schools near you

 Game Designers can hold the high-level vision for the game, but they also craft the game levels, design the in-game interactions, tune the game worlds, and write documentation to communicate the game plan to the team.

 - Level Designer – with Mandi Grant

 A game’s production team guides and focuses the game team, manages the schedule and deliverables, keeps the project moving forward smoothly, and can shepherd the overall vision for the game.

 - Game Company CEO – with Eric Jordan

 - Product Manager – with Diana Hsu

 - Community Manager – with Jason Van Beveren

 Writing careers in the game industry can be on a game team as the writer of the history, characters, and dialog.
 Or they can be writing about video games as a blogger or journalist.